Field training officer: Function

 A new trainee is usually only allowed to work with an FTO for a predetermined amount of time, or until the field training staff determines that they are ready to work on their own.
 Field training for police officers typically lasts 12 to 18 weeks, In some instances the trainee may work for a short amount of time prior to attending a formal training-certification program.
 During this time the FTO may complete part or the majority of the FTO program and then complete the remaining upon completion of the certification process.

 It is also not unusual for a trainee to have multiple field training officers that they rotate around to.
 For instance, in some law enforcement agencies a trainee may spend several weeks on each shift or in each specialty area of a department, during which time they could have multiple FTOs.

 Duties

 The duties of an FTO involve being a role model, clearly communicating the expectations of training, teaching the trainee the policies of the department, correctly applying concepts learned in the classroom to field training operations, and evaluating the trainee on his or her progress in the program.
 Ultimately, an FTO is responsible for making sure shift duties are performed properly and completely.

 Burnout

 Addressing the concept of "burnout" in FTOs is a fairly recent development.
-Burnout can begin as loss of interest in a task or boredom.
+Burnout can begin as a loss of interest in a task or boredom.
 Eventually, if left untreated, burnout can result in loss of productivity, low morale, substance abuse, and mental illness.

 It is not known whether burnout affects FTOs more than regular employees.

 Many agencies and profession-related articles have begun to formally address the effect.